ChathurikaDissanayaka/Todo-and-Dice-Game/README.md

 # Todo app and dice game

-Final Assignment of CSUP Web Development Bootcamp
+Final Assignment of CSUP Web Development Bootcamp<br>

 ## Technologies Used - HTML, CSS and JavaScript